-A: When I started to work as a mermaid there were no mermaid schools or any other places where someone would train and teach you on how to be and work as a mermaid.
-In 2012 I opened the world’s first mermaid school and since then, my team has turned over 7,000 people into mermaids and mermen.
-Before you become a professional mermaid you should decide which fields you want to work in.
-Do you want to work as a mermaid entertainer at dry event, as a singing mermaid on stage or as an underwater mermaid model?
+A: When I started working as a mermaid, there were no mermaid schools or places where someone would teach you how to be a mermaid.
+In 2012 I opened the world’s first mermaid school and since then, my team has turned over 8,000 people into mermaids and mermen.
+Before you become a professional mermaid, you should decide which fields you want to work in.
+Do you want to work as a mermaid entertainer at dry events, as a singing mermaid on stage or as an underwater mermaid model?
 There are endless jobs out there, it all depends on your skills and abilities.
 You can also check out my article on How to Become a Mermaid.
 If you would like to build up your free diving and underwater modelling skills and have amazing underwater photos taken of yourself, join me on one of my international Mermaid Weeks.

 Q: Can you share a funny story, when things went wrong, or something unexpected happened?